 Gahh!
 Even hot chocolate is contaminated!
 It still blows me away that there is so much junk in simple things that I want to enjoy.

-So instead, I make a super easy homemade hot chocolate.
-I can make a batch of it and stash it in my cabinet so it’s ready for the next cozy night.
+So instead, I make a super easy homemade batch and stash it in my cabinet so it’s ready for the next cozy night.

 It also serves as a quick gift to give to teachers and neighbors when I run low on time!
-I’m sure you’re just as busy as I am during the Christmas season!
+I’m sure you’re just as busy as I am during the holiday season!